Blog Post

 What are the differences between wrapping and forking open source projects?

 Wrapping an open source project involves using the software as-is without active participation in its development, while forking involves taking responsibility for the project’s maintenance and contributing back to its development.
-PSPDFKit prefers forking PDFium to ensure direct involvement in its evolution and support.
+Nutrient prefers forking PDFium to ensure direct involvement in its evolution and support.

 Why is open source technology important for the business world?